Lavan-gh/CODSOFT/README.md

-This repository contains my intenrship tasks for AugustBatch B48
+This repository contains my intenrship tasks for AugustBatch

-  sdscfgvbnmngbfvdcsa